FUNDING OUR FUTURE: AMP

 7. What are the priorities for AMP?

-AMP is designed to be flexible in order to enable great artistic ideas to get off the ground.
-If you are in any doubt about whether your project or idea is a good fit, please contact Creative Waco.
+AMP is designed to be flexible. its purpose is to allow great artistic ideas to get off the ground.
+If you are in any doubt about whether your project or idea is eligible, or a good fit, please contact Creative Waco.
 These are the kinds of projects AMP is designed to support:

-- Projects that help arts organizations to reach “the next level”,
+Projects that help arts organizations or programs to reach “the next level,”

 8. What will definitely NOT be funded?

-- Projects that have little or no hope of securing the required match support.
+Projects that have no plan for securing the required match support

-9. I want to use some “in kind” support for my match.
+9. I have some “in kind” support for my project.
+Can I use it as part of my match funding?
 How do I calculate its value?

 If your match support is materials or services, the easiest way is to calculate what you would normally have to pay for those materials or services at “fair market” value.

 You may include donated professional or artistic services (e.g. design of publicity material), but not simply volunteer helpers.
-Donated services should be calculated based on an hourly rate at local market value, but no higher than the rate advised on the Independent Sector website (currently $23.56/hour).
+Donated services should be calculated based on an hourly rate at local market value, but no higher than the rate advised by Independent Sector.

 10. What happens next?